Published on 26.03.2021 | Last updated on 18.11.2024

 – We are developing our own independent 5G system simulator which is planned to be used to study and evaluate different technical alternatives and concepts, especially focusing on NTN.
 This surely enables us to make a difference in the global standardization process.
 Active participation in standardization work is just not possible without an ability to provide relevant simulation results.
 That’s why we will contribute to 3GPP’s RAN 1–4 working groups and function as a delegate in RAN2, says Puttonen.

 3GPP provides Magister a true lookout for upcoming standards and progress to be used to build even better simulation services.
-The 3GPP standardization work is also related to Magister’s R&D projects, ALIX and DYNASAT, which target successful standardization of 5G NTN as well as its potential enhancements in future 6G.
+The 3GPP standardization work is also related to Magister’s R&D projects, ALIX and DYNASAT, which target the successful standardization of 5G NTN as well as its potential enhancements in future 6G.

 Interested?
 Let’s talk, contact us!

-Read more about ETSI and 3GPP.
+Read more about ETSI and the 3GPP.

 Summary: